-Rage (1984-present) is a Thrash Metal band from Germany.
+Rage (1986-present): a Power Metal band from Herne, North Rhine-Westphalia, Germany.

 See All... ⏬

 Another "best of..."
 Best Of - All G.U.N.
-Years would follow in 2001 with a further studio effort, Unity (2002) appearing on the 'Steamhammer' label featuring only Peter "Peavey" Wagner Victor Smolski and drummer Mike Terrana (ex-Yngwie Malmsteen/ex-Artension/ex-Metalium/ex-Axel Rudi Pell).
+Years would follow in 2001 with a further studio effort, Unity (2002) and another, Soundchaser (2003) appearing on the 'Steamhammer' label, a long with several live and compilation/box set offerings, featuring only Peter "Peavey" Wagner Victor Smolski and drummer Mike Terrana (ex-Yngwie Malmsteen/ex-Artension/ex-Metalium/ex-Axel Rudi Pell).

 See Less... ⏫